 - Line a large, airtight container with parchment paper.
 Using your hands, roll dough into 2 tablespoon-sized balls and place in the container.
 Refrigerate for a minimum of 3 hours (preferably overnight).

 - After the balls have chilled for at least 3 hours, remove from the refrigerator.
 If the balls have flattened on one side, re-form into balls with your hands if needed.
 If using it, add shredded coconut to a small bowl and roll ball in coconut until evenly covered.

 - Store in an airtight container in the refrigerator for up to one week or in the freezer for up to 3 months.

 - *Monash University’s Low FODMAP Diet App lists almond flour as low FODMAP in servings of up to ¼ cup.

-- You can use a food processor to make these, but I typically chose not to as they don’t require much shredding or grinding.
+- You can use a food processor to make these, but I typically choose not to as they don’t require much shredding or grinding.
 Or, you can chop the pecans and shred the carrot in the food processor and then mix everything together by-hand.

 - You can consume up to two balls for a low FODMAP serving; however, be mindful of the FODMAP content of any other food you consume within a 3-hour period containing the GOS FODMAP.
 See post above for additional information on the FODMAP content of this recipe.

-- Coconut is optional – it brings great texture and flavour to the balls but does make them a bit messy.
+- Coconut is optional – it brings great texture and flavor to the balls but does make them a bit messy.
 Feel free to leave them “naked” if you don’t want the mess or don’t care for coconut.